google/lovefield/docs/dev_setup.md

 You will need to have Java, git, and Node.js in a working state.
 They must be searchable from your PATH.

-Lovefield uses node.js for various development tools.
-Due to the ES6 APIs used, version of installed node.js must be greater than 0.12.
+Lovefield uses node.js for various development tools, see package.json for suggested version.

 ### Special Notes for Windows Users